pelithne/client-credentials-flow-with-APIM/README.md

 ````
 https://\<your APIM\>.azure-api.net/conference/speakers
 ````
-In order for this all to work, you also need to add the Access token as a header in the request.
+In order for this all to work, you also need to add the Access token (for daemon-1) as a header in the request.

 ## Validate AD group membership